IWantMyLemons/Personal-Obsidian-Notes/Graph.md

-Weakly Connected : When there is a path between every vertice Euler's Circuit : Circuit that contains every edge of g Euler's Path : Path that contains every edge of g
+Weakly Connected : When there is a path between every vertice Euler's Circuit : Circuit that contains every edge of g Euler's Path : Path that contains every edge of g Hamilton Circuit : Circuit that contains every vertice of g Hamilton Path : Path that contains every vertice of g Chromatic Number : Least colors needed to color graph Bipartide Graph : Union of 2 disjoint sets / Chromatic Number == 2 / no odd-sided polygons Tree : Undirected graph without circuits
+Forest : Collections of trees
+Branch : Tree node with some connections
+Leaf : Tree node with no more nodes afterwards / Degree == 1
+Subtree : Tree in tree

+## How to find Chromatic Number
+1. Count degrees of all nodes
+2. Order them by degree, then alphabetically
+3. Color them in that order, one color at a time using multiple passes

 ## Cool Math ~~Games~~ Facts
 $$